 (GFP) or other fluorophore fused to proteins of interest by DIC and fluorescent microscopy.

 The protocols we used to propagation and maintain the various C. elegans used in this study were previously established20 , 21 .
 However, in the preparation of NG plates we incorporated streptomycin and nystatin to prevent bacterial and fungal contamination.
-The addition of these antimicrobial agents did not impede the development of the worms and the induction of Muv phenotype.
+The addition of these antimicrobial agents did not impede the development of the worms and the induction of the Muv phenotype.

 There are several advantages for obtaining L1 larvae by the worm synchronization protocol.
 Many larvae can be obtained